 The Family Division of the 26th Circuit Court is multi-county as well, including both Alpena County and Montmorency County.
 In Alpena, there are three Juvenile Motion Days each month which take place on Thursdays.
-In Montmorency, Juvenile Motion Days are held twice monthly, which take place the second Tuesday of each month and the fourth Monday of each month.
+In Montmorency, Juvenile Motion Days are held twice monthly, which take place on Tuesdays.
 There may be exceptions due to holidays or vacation scheduling.

 The Family Division, a division of the Circuit Court, has jurisdiction over all family matters such as divorce, custody, parenting time, support, paternity, adoptions, name changes, juvenile proceedings, neglect/abuse proceedings, emancipation of minors, parental consent and personal protection proceedings.
 The Family Division also has ancillary jurisdiction over cases involving guardianships, conservatorships and proceedings involving the mentally ill or developmentally disabled.

 The Michigan Legislature mandated that all Circuit Courts develop a plan for a Family Division.
 The law moved the Juvenile Division of the Probate Court to the Family Division of the Circuit Court, and required the assignment of the Probate Judge to function in that Division.
 The idea was to assure that a family involved in both Probate and Circuit litigations, such as a divorce or a neglect and abuse petition, had a single judge handling all matters.